7 Hacks to Pitch your Startup

 There is really not much more to add, but make sure your storytelling ends with a nice close of the circle (e.g. a short summary).

-Mastering a pitch will need time, as you will have to shape the wording you use and adjust it – over and over again.
+Mastering a pitch will need time even when you know the hacks to pitch, as you will have to shape the wording you use and adjust it – over and over again.
 Use a strong, powerful and effective language.
 Practice your pitch 100 times in front of a mirror, memorise it and don’t get frustrated, if you feel you are not making progress.
 After a couple of days you will see the progress and your pitch will rock!